Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 Steps

-Control Fact
+Checkable Fact

-How This Gets into capstone/
+How This Gets Into capstone/

-Minimal counterexample: only fields without which the violation disappearsMinimal counterexample to one restart_pod rule: readiness=24/25, stateful=true, backup_verified=false
+Minimal counterexample: only the fields without which the violation disappearsMinimal counterexample to one restart_pod rule: readiness=24/25, stateful=true, backup_verified=false

 next_guard: duplicate_webhook_must_not_double_scalenext_guard: stateful + backup=false blocks dry-run even with readiness >= 23/25